 Correct chest radiograph terminology

 Correct chest radiograph terminology is very helpful when describing pathology.
-It is especially important when describing findings to colleagues (radiologist or not) or when describing a film in a radiology exam.
+It is especially important when describing findings to colleagues (radiologist or not), who may not be able to see the image in front of them, e.g. over the phone, or when describing an image in a radiology exam.

 Terms to avoid

 There are some terms that will drive people wild!
 Steer clear of them at all costs: